 The winner of the KHL season after the playoffs receives the Gagarin Cup, named after the first human in space, Yuri Gagarin, what does he have to do with hockey?
 Nothing, but the last game of the season is usually played around the anniversary (12th April) of his flight.

-AK Bars Kazan has made the final four times whilst CSKA Moscow have made the final on six occasions and they are well matched with Kazan & CSKA both winning three titles but it is CSKA who have had better recent success winning three of the last four and beating Kazan in 2023 final.
+AK Bars Kazan has made the final five times whilst CSKA Moscow have made the final on six occasions and they are well matched with Kazan & CSKA both winning three titles but it is CSKA who have had better recent success winning two of the last three and beating Kazan in 2023 final.
+Metallurg Magnitogorsk's win in 2024 added to their wins in both 2014 & 2016 making them also three-time winners.

 Who will be adding to their winning record this season?
 We have a lot of expert tipsters for ice hockey, try our Best Ice Hockey Tipsters page which will display only hockey tipsters who have shown a profit over the past year.